ory/sdk/clients/client/java/docs/V0alpha2Api.md

     V0alpha2Api apiInstance = new V0alpha2Api(defaultClient);
     String flow = "flow_example"; // String | The Registration Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/registration?flow=abcde`).
+    SubmitSelfServiceRegistrationFlowBody submitSelfServiceRegistrationFlowBody = new SubmitSelfServiceRegistrationFlowBody(); // SubmitSelfServiceRegistrationFlowBody |
     String cookie = "cookie_example"; // String | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
-This ensures that CSRF and session cookies are respected.
+This ensures that CSRF and session cookies are respected. try {
-    SubmitSelfServiceRegistrationFlowBody submitSelfServiceRegistrationFlowBody = new SubmitSelfServiceRegistrationFlowBody(); // SubmitSelfServiceRegistrationFlowBody |
-    try {
-      SuccessfulSelfServiceRegistrationWithoutBrowser result = apiInstance.submitSelfServiceRegistrationFlow(flow, cookie, submitSelfServiceRegistrationFlowBody);
+      SuccessfulSelfServiceRegistrationWithoutBrowser result = apiInstance.submitSelfServiceRegistrationFlow(flow, submitSelfServiceRegistrationFlowBody, cookie);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling V0alpha2Api#submitSelfServiceRegistrationFlow");